nasa-jpl/pyion/README.md

 ------------

 This repository contains the source code of **pyion**, a Python extension for the Interplanetary Overlay Network.
-Pyion roughly follows the release schedule of ION and places the relevant codebase in separate branches (e.g., for ION-3.7.0, checkout branch v3.7.0).
+Pyion follows the release schedule of ION and places the relevant codebase in separate branches (e.g., for ION-3.7.0, checkout branch v3.7.0).

-The full pyion documentation can be found at https://pyion.readthedocs.io/en/latest/
+Pyion's documentation can be found at https://pyion.readthedocs.io/en/latest/.

+ION's official repository is now available at https://github.com/nasa-jpl/ION-DTN.

+ION's official repository is available at https://nasa-jpl.github.io/ION-DTN/.

 License Terms